KimBergstroem/currency-Converter-PythonApi/README.md

 ---

 ## **Data model**🌎
-The program uses the Google Sheets API to access a Google Sheet that contains the content, country and currency data.
+The program uses the <b>Google Sheets API</b> to access a Google Sheet that contains the content, country and currency data.
 The program then saves and compare the placeholders for the user inputs and presents the result information.
 The program uses input() function to get the user's choices and a series of validation functions to ensure that the user inputs are valid.

-The "Fixer API" is utilized in this application to provide access to real-time and historical exchange rate data for currency conversion purposes.
+The <b>Fixer API</b> is utilized in this application to provide access to real-time and historical exchange rate data for currency conversion purposes.
 It enables the integration of currency exchange functionality.

-Also, import sys, time, os, requests, gspread in this application.
+Also, import <b>sys, time, os, requests, gspread</b> in this application.
 By importing these libraries and modules into the project, I gain access to their respective functionalities and can utilize them for various tasks, such as system interactions, time-related operations, HTTP requests, and Google Sheets integration.

 ---

 ## **Technologies used**🌎
 ### **Language**
-- Python 3: primary programming language for the project
+- <b>Python 3</b>: primary programming language for the project
-- Html, css and javascript is also used but only manipulated for better UI experience for user.
+- <b>Html</b>, <b>css</b> and <b>javascript</b> is also used but only manipulated for better UI experience for user.

 ### **Programs used**
-- Figma: an online diagramming tool, was used to create flowcharts for the project
+- [Figma](https://www.figma.com/) an online diagramming tool, was used to create flowcharts for the project
-- Gitpod: cloud-based IDE used for version control and writing code
+- [Gitpd](https://gitpod.io/) cloud-based IDE used for version control and writing code
-- Git: version control system used for managing and tracking changes to the project's codebase
+- [Git](https://git-scm.com/) version control system used for managing and tracking changes to the project's codebase
-- GitHub: web-based hosting service used for version control and storing the project's code after being pushed from Gitpod
+- [Github](https://github.com/)  web-based hosting service used for version control and storing the project's code after being pushed from Gitpod
-- Heroku: cloud platform used for deploying and hosting the project's web application
+- [Heroku](https://www.heroku.com/home) cloud platform used for deploying and hosting the project's web application

 ---